Tugcga/SoftLux/README.md

 * ICE attributes, but there is possibility to save these attributes into vertex color and then use colors in shaders

-* Built-in ```Image``` texture node used only for the first uv of the object.
+* Built-in ```Image``` texture node can be used only for the first uv of the object.
 Also only texture repeat parameters are supported